Jesus helped us and we got Mary's 8 month pics taken today! Enjoy!!

 Elijah enjoyed his birthday so much he's already talking about having another one. =D~

 You are welcome to take a peek into our exciting lives!
 We have served Jesus for nearly 8 years in Colombia and nearly 2 years in Argentina!
 Now that we are serving our people with missions trips from out of the States, we will also be ministering via digital and written ministry in Spanish and English for those that are on the field.
 We so appreciate all of y'all's prayers for us!
 None of this would be possible if it weren't for a team effort of you and others like you.
 God has been doing great things, let's ask and expect more from Him!
 We are a close family that loves to do things together.
 Those things include sharing God's love, going places together, baking and having company, singing, and thanking God for each moment!
-We are delighted with our 5 sweet children with which God has blessed us, and love being a "team" for Jesus! ~Heather~
+We are delighted with our 6 sweet children with which God has blessed us, and love being a "team" for Jesus! ~Heather~